Our Town - Guildford

 Guildford Museum is housed in beautiful, historic buildings next to the Castle Grounds.
 The exhibitions are free to visit and include a variety of changing exhibitions, plus a permanent collection of objects dating from prehistoric times.
 Including a permanent exhibition of Lewis Carroll in Guildford.

 The origins of Guildford Castle date back the 12th Century.
 Today you can go inside and head to the top of the Great Tower for a 360 degree panoramic view of Guildford and the beautiful surrounding countryside.
 Why not check out the gorgeous gardens whilst you're here, often used by GSC for the summer open-air season.
+Check the events happening this summer in the Castle Gardens (2018)

 The cornerstone of Guildford's heritage, the 1000 year old St Mary's Church is a veritable aladdin's cave of history: from grotesque corbels (look 'em up, then look up!) to pilgrim passages to Lewis Carroll's pulpit, St Mary's is not to be missed.